GeorgeCiachir/Az-204-Implementing-IaaS/az-related/vm-deployments/CreatingVMs.md

 ## This is the recommended way
 - Essentially, everything is an object in Azure
 - We can create deployments in Azure, using ARM templates and parameter files
-- These in turn can also be deployed in several ways:
+- The ARM templates can be deployed several ways:
     - Azure portal
     - Azure CLI (az)
     - Azure powershell (Powershell with Azure module)